Max9545/inspire-finder/README.md

 ## About The Project

-This project used Create-React-App to build an application which allows users to see lists of quotes on the topics of Hope, Leadership, Inspiration, Comedy, or any topic of the user's choosing.
-Quotes can be saved to viewe later and are sorted by styles and colors.
+This project uses Create-React-App to build an application which allows users to see lists of quotes on the topics of Hope, Leadership, Inspiration, Comedy, or any topic of the user's choosing in order to set intentions for themselves and those around them for the day.
+Quotes can be saved to view later and are sorted by styles and colors.
 Throughout the project, learning goals included:

-- Architect an application structure using functional components and hooks
+- Architect an application structure using functional components and Hooks
-- Solidify competency with React fundamentals and state management
+- Solidify competency with React fundamentals, controlled forms, and state management
-- Effiecient time managenemnt on solo made app
+- Effiecient time managenemnt on solo made application
 - Working with React Hooks & asynchronous JS using Cypress testing
-- Create a multi-page UX using Router
+- Creating a multi-page UX using Router with error handling
 - Using the FavQ's API.
 - Deployment using Heroku